rstms/ezpasslookup/README.md

 Installation
 ------------
-Clone this repository to a local or AWS EC2 Linux development environment.
+The project is designed to be cloned from github into a local or EC2 dev environment, then built and deployed to AWS Lambda.
 The project contains a Makefile which is used to build and deploy the function to AWS Lambda.
 Due to the size of the binaries, Lambda deployment requires an S3 bucket.

-The project has been developed and tested with Python 3
+This project has been developed and tested with Python 3

 AWS Authentication